jedld/tensor_stream/README.md

 # TensorStream

 A reimplementation of TensorFlow for ruby.
 This is a ground up implementation with no dependency on TensorFlow.
-Effort has been made to make the programming style as near to TensorFlow as possible, comes with a pure ruby evaluator by default as well with support for an opencl evaluator (soon).
+Effort has been made to make the programming style as near to TensorFlow as possible, comes with a pure ruby evaluator by default with support for an opencl evaluator for large models and datasets.

 The goal of this gem is to have a high performance machine learning and compute solution for ruby with support for a wide range of hardware and software configuration.